-Deeson Group Ltd (the Company) recognises that discrimination and victimisation is unacceptable and that it is in the interests of the Company and its employees to utilise the skills of the total workforce.
+Deeson (the company) recognises that discrimination and victimisation is unacceptable, and that it is in the interests of the company and its employees to utilise the skills of the total workforce.

-Our aim is that our workforce will be truly representative of all sections of society and each employee feels respected and able to give of their best.
+Our aim is that our workforce will be truly representative of all sections of society, and that each employee feels respected and able to give of their best.

 To create an environment in which individual differences and the contributions of all our staff are recognised and valued.

 Every employee is entitled to a working environment that promotes dignity and respect to all.

 No form of intimidation, bullying or harassment will be tolerated.